Home » Recipes » Bread Recipes » Olive Tomato Whole Wheat Focaccia

 • Add the zest of a lemon to brighten up the flavor.

-• Substitute dried cranberries and orange zest in place of olives and tomatoes for a sweet bread.
+• Substitute dried cranberries and orange zest in place of olives and tomatoes for a slightly sweet bread.

 • Cut stale focaccia into croutons for a salad.